visika/tesi-magistrale/thesis.typ

   ),
   caption: [Difference between the harmonic normal modes frequencies obtained through MACE calculators and reference @kalesckyLocalVibrationalModes2012.
 Frequency units are in $"cm"^(-1)$.], ) <table:dimer-harmonic-frequencies-errors>

+#figure(
+  image("/simulazioni/02_water/02_dimer/01_optimize/Grafici/harmonic_frequencies_errors_barchart.svg"),
+  caption: [
+    Deviation of the harmonic frequencies with respect to reference @kalesckyLocalVibrationalModes2012 for each MACE calculator.
+  ],
+) <fig:dimer-harmonic-frequencies-errors>

 In @table:dimer-frequencies-sum-absolute-errors we make a summary of the predictive power of each model of the frequencies of the normal modes of the dimer, as compared to reference @kalesckyLocalVibrationalModes2012.
 MACE-ICE13-1 demonstrates the best overall adherence to the harmonic frequencies.